trywilco/quest-build-your-first-quest/README.md

-# quest-how-to-build-a-quest
+# quest-build-your-first-quest

 ## Quest Details
-#### title:
+#### title: Build your first quest
 #### level:
 #### skills:
 #### dependencies:

 ## Overview
-Explain what the quest is about and describe the main task the user needs to perform in this quest.
+Teaches the basics of creating a quest.
+Takes our wilco docs and puts them into an interactive quest.

 ## Outline